LearnersGuild/learning-os/game/stats/README.md

 For example, if a player has worked on 3 goals and achieved an ECC of 2.2, 3.8, and 0.75 (respectively), their aggregate ECC is 6.75.

+## Goals Selected (GS) [Player Stat]

+The number of goals a player has joined.

+## Preferred Goals Selected (PGS) [Player Stat]

+The number of goals a player has joined for which the goal was one of their preferences (in the goal selection process).

 ## Lead Cycles (LC) [Player Stat]

 Total number of cycles a player led a team in Deliberate Practice as a Team Lead